 Brand name or no name?

 This is like asking, Should I buy a cheap no-name car or an expensive flashy car?
-It’s up to you and your budget.
+It's up to you and your budget.
 Brand-name TVs offer better customer support (sometimes), better online help and communities, and some peace of mind.
-No name brands offer rock-bottom prices.
+No-name brands offer rock-bottom prices.
 But remember the caveat of all purchases: you get what you paid for.
-Remember, Vizio used to be no-name, and it quickly climbed the ranks as a respectable television manufacturer.
+Remember, VIZIO used to be no-name, and it quickly climbed the ranks as a respectable television manufacturer.
 At the same time, can someone help me repair my Daewoo TV?

 Will my new TV sound as good as it looks?

 Believe me when I tell you that it is near to impossible to find a large-screen television with decent speakers.
-You almost always have to enhance the sound from flat-screen TVs.
+You almost always must enhance the sound from flat-screen TVs.
 Why?
-Because the manufacturer is putting a lot into the R&D of a TV’s screen, and a lot less into the audio.
+Because the manufacturer is putting a lot into the R&D of a TV's screen, and a lot less into the audio.
 Secondary industries have arisen, devoted to making your big screen sound better.
-Depending on the level of refinement you’re looking for—cinephiles and gamers love great big sound, families are looking for something more budget-oriented that makes their favorite TV shows pop—your choices are a full home-theater-in-a-box (HTiB) solution with a receiver, front, rear, and center speakers and a subwoofer, or a sound bar.
+Depending on the level of refinement you're looking for—cinephiles and gamers love great big sound, families are looking for something more budget-oriented that makes their favorite TV shows pop—your choices are a full home-theater-in-a-box (HTiB) solution with a receiver, front, rear, and center speakers and a subwoofer, or a sound bar.
 Sound bars are much better than they used to be, and many can deliver amazing sound in a small space, but they cannot deliver a full surround-sound experience.
 Your room, your call.
-If you go with a surround sound system, you have to make room for at least five speakers.
+If you go with a surround sound system, you should make room for at least five speakers.
 Sound bars usually sit below the TV and add to their sleek aesthetic while delivering enhanced audio.
 You will find sound bars ranging from $80 to $2,500, and HTiB systems from $100 - $5,000.

 What's the most important accessory to buy?